 Cybersecurity and attacks

 - There are around some fake trading and poker apps infected with malware capable to steal cryptocurrencies.
-Besides, the hardware wallet provider Ledger suffered this month another data leak, where 20,000 customer records were affected.
+Besides, the hardware A crypto wallet is a user-friendly software or hardware used to manage private keys.
+There are software wallets for desktop...
+More provider Ledger suffered this month another data leak, where 20,000 customer records were affected.
 The hackers could use that information to spread malware again via email.

 - A dangerous robbery gang seems to be hunting cryptocurrency traders in Hong Kong.
 They lure the victims with several successful virtual transactions before meeting in person, for a supposed bigger P2P trade.
 Then, they use brute force to rob the victim’s cryptocurrencies and cash.
 They got away with around $1M so far.